nicklafferty/craftycody/content/life/playa-del-carmen-mexico.md

 However, Nick is typically very good at planning vacations so I'm happy to go wherever.
 As long as we're not working and just enjoying our time together, I don't really care where we go.

+## Playa del Carmen

+We decided on Mexico since it had been so long since we traveled internationally (thank you covid).

 ## Beach

 ## Restaurants